 Blood pressure is measured with the aid of a cuff placed around your arm or wrist.
 It’s important that the cuff is positioned level with your heart to get an accurate reading.
 The cuff is then rapidly inflated to a pressure (eg 180 mmHg or more) that should be high enough to temporarily stop the flow of blood in the underlying arteries.

-As the pressure in the cuff is slowly released, there comes a point when the pressure within the underlying artery is able to overcome the pressure in the cuff so that blood squirts through.
+Systolic blood pressure: As the pressure in the cuff is slowly released, there comes a point when the pressure within the underlying artery is able to overcome the pressure in the cuff so that blood squirts through.
 This produces a distinct tapping noise called a Korotkoff sound.
-The pressure at which this noise is first detected is taken as the highest pressure – your systolic BP.
+The pressure at which this noise is first detected is taken as the highest pressure – your systolic blood pressure.

-As pressure in the cuff continues to fall, the tapping sounds become louder, then change to a dull whooshing noise due to turbulence as the cuff continues to constrict blood flow within the underlying artery.
+Diastolic blood pressure: As pressure in the cuff continues to fall, the tapping sounds become louder, then change to a dull whooshing noise due to turbulence as the cuff continues to constrict blood flow within the underlying artery.
 The point at which this whooshing noise suddenly stops indicates when blood flow is no longer being constricted.
-This marks the point at which the pressure in your arteries and the cuff is identical, and is recorded as your lowest pressure – your diastolic BP.
+This marks the point at which the pressure in your arteries and the cuff is identical, and is recorded as your lowest pressure – your diastolic blood pressure.